Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 <p align="center">
 <img src="Images/all_back_rands.png" width = "400"/>
 </p>

-Note that the `Seed` values do not need to match the image above.

 There is one more important thing left to do, in order to make sure all the above Randomizers operate as expected.
 Since `BackgroundObjectPlacementRandomizer` spawns objects, it already knows which objects in the Scene it is dealing with; however, the rest of the Randomizers  we added are not yet aware of what objects they should target because they don't spawn their own objects.